 JUVE Handbook 2018/2019: highly recommended lawyer for dispute resolution.

-Maike Herrlein is a trainee lawyer at Arnecke Sibeth Dabelstein working particularly on legal issues in sports.
+Maike Herrlein is an associate at Arnecke Sibeth Dabelstein working particularly on legal issues in sports.
 She holds a law degree from the University of Freiburg and a Master of Laws in sports law from the University of Bayreuth.
 During her Master's studies, Maike focused on competition law, data protection law and human rights issues in sports.
 In addition to her legal education, Maike holds a coaching license in swimming and has worked as a successful youth coach in the past.